kchiu-dev/ticketing-app/README.md

 # Tech Stack

-Front end service is built with NextJS (ReactJS) and backend services are built with NodeJS and Typescript.
-Basic tests are written in Jest.
+Client is built with NextJS (ReactJS) and APIs are built with Express and GraphQL.
+All data in the application is defined using a managed GraphQL Federated Schema (https://studio.apollographql.com/graph/gateway-ticketing-graph/?variant=current).

 The application is deployed to Okteto Cloud using kustomize and kubectl.
 It's ready to run on Okteto Cloud by clicking on the big green button below: